 On Aug.
-23, 1775, several dozen towns suddenly sprang into existence in the Province of Massachusetts, which then included the Maine frontier.
+23, 1775, 40 towns suddenly sprang into existence in the Province of Massachusetts, which then included the District of Maine.

 With one sweeping declaration, the Massachusetts General Court declared that all districts, along with towns,

 …have full right, power, and privilege to elect and depute one or more persons, being freeholders and residents, in such Town or District, to serve for and represent them in any Great and General Court or Assembly

 Suddenly settlements from Woolwich in Maine to West Stockbridge in Massachusetts could send a representative to the Great and General Court.

 The Great and General Court, however, had just come into existence as well.
 It all had to do with setting up a new government after the colony had decided to kick out the British.